-After a time for meeting the sub-registrar’s office has been finalized, you need to carry all the required documents to the office and submit them to the competent authority in the office.
-The documents which are required to be submitted while making an online registration of a lease deed are the same as the documents required to be submitted while making an offline registration of a lease deed.
+After a time for meeting the sub-registrar’s office has been finalized, you need to carry all the required necessary papers to the office and submit them to the competent authority in the office.
+The necessary papers which are required to be submitted while making an online registration of a lease deed are the same as the necessary papers required to be submitted while making an offline registration of a lease deed.

 It has been found that the online registration process is much easier as compared to an offline registration process.
 But this online service is not available in all the states in India.